Expert rating: 3.2/5

 Yoli Shake’s YES is a meal replacement that’s made to help people lose weight by burning fat.
 It has 2 patented ingredients which the company claims is key to the shakes success.

 It comes in both chocolate and vanilla, and it has only grass fed whey protein.
 The real question worth answering is will it help you lose weight?
 Read on to discover the truth about Yoli Shake.
+View the top 5 weight loss shakes to begin your fat loss journey via the link here.

 Below is the ingredient list for the vanilla, the only difference to the chocolate is the added cocoa powder: